APSL/django-yubin/docs/contributing.rst

 Contributing
 ============

-django-yubin is an open source project and imporvements and bug reports are very appreciated.
+django-yubin is an open source project and improvements and bug reports are very appreciated.

 You can contribute in many ways: